What is the meaning of Employee Engagement?

 Who should be involved in employee engagement programs?

 Results are in.
 Now what?
-Change needs to be embraced by the entire organization, but an effective employee engagement process begins with HR.
-HR can lead the charge, playing a critical role in ensuring the successful implementation of initiatives and programs.
-The worst your organization can do is nothing.
-Don't put the survey in a drawer until next year.
-Acting on results communicates that the ideas and perceptions of your teams matter.
+Change must be embraced across the organization, and the employee engagement process begins with HR.
+HR plays a crucial role in leading the way and ensuring successful implementation of initiatives and programs.
+The worst thing you can do is nothing.
+Don't let the survey gather dust until next year.
+Acting on results shows your teams that their ideas and feedback matter.

-There is often a clear gap between the perceptions and optimism of upper management and what middle and frontline managers experience with their teams.
-To understand the whole-organization picture, dig deep into survey results.
-Analyze them to better understand what is happening throughout the organization.
-A strategic internal communication strategy is key for the successful implementation of changes based on survey results.
+There is often a gap between the perceptions of upper management and experiences of middle and frontline managers.
+To get the full picture, dive into survey results.
+Analyze them to better understand what is happening across the organization.
+A strong internal communication strategy is key for the successful implementation of changes based on survey results.

 Employee Engagement Strategies

-It's common for people to mistakenly use "activity" and "strategy" as synonymous, but there's a critical distinction between the two.
-A strategy represents an evidence-based, systematic method for approaching a particular process.
-Your chosen strategy dictates the activities you decide to carry out and the actions your organization takes.
-In other words, strategy drives action.
-It's your overarching game plan.
-That said, strategy without execution is meaningless.
+Many people mistakenly use "activity" and "strategy" interchangeably, but there's an important difference.
+A strategy is an evidence-based, systematic approach to a process.
+It guides the activities and actions your organization takes.
+In short, strategy drives action — it is your overall game plan.
+However, strategy without execution is meaningless..

 Employee Engagement Ideas